scala/scala3/docs/_spec/04-basic-definitions.md

 `scala.compiletime.uninitialized` can never appear anywhere else.
 For compatibility with Scala 2, the syntax `var ´x´: ´T´ = _` is accepted as equivalent to using `uninitialized`.

-When they occur as members of a template, both forms of variable definition also introduce a getter method ´x´ which returns the value currently assigned to the variable, as well as a setter method `´x´_=` which changes the value currently assigned to the variable.
+When they occur as members of a template, both forms of concrete variable definition also introduce a setter method `´x´_=` which changes the value currently assigned to the variable.
-The methods have the same signatures as for a variable declaration.
+The setter has the same signatures as for an abstract variable definition.
-The template then has these getter and setter methods as members, whereas the original variable cannot be accessed directly as a template member.
+It is then not possible to directly modify the value assigned to the variable; mutations always go through the corresponding setter.

 ###### Example